MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/tools-prerequisites-v4.md

 ### Azure account

 An Azure account allows you to host a Teams app or the back-end resources for your Teams app to Azure.
-You can do this using Teams Toolkit in Visual Studio Code.
+You can do this using Teams Toolkit in Visual Studio.
 You must have an Azure subscription in the following scenarios:

 * If you already have an existing app on a different cloud provider other than Azure, and you want to integrate the app on Teams platform.
 * If you want to host the back-end resources for your app using another cloud provider, or on your own servers if they're available in the public domain.